groovy-tutorial/groovy-tutorial/manuscript/03/03_90_CollectionOperators.md

 	buyGroceries(*shoppingList)

-T>Realistically, the `items` parameter is a list but it proves the point.
-We'll look into this type of method parameter in the tutorial on methods.
+T> Realistically, the `items` parameter is a list but it proves the point.
+We'll look into this type of method parameter in in the [VarArgs chapter](#chvarargs).

 ### Multiply Operator